Michael Friedman (composer): The Civilians

 With The Civilians, Friedman was the composer and lyricist for Canard, Canard, Goose?, Gone Missing, [I Am] Nobody's Lunch, This Beautiful City, The Great Immensity, and In the Footprint, and co-author of Paris Commune.
 His work on Pretty Filthy can be seen in the theater company's premiere production of the new musical.

 In partnership with Ghostlight Records, the Civilians will be releasing cast recordings of nine shows that Friedman wrote or co-wrote.
 The first three, The Great Immensity, This Beautiful City, and The Abominables were released on October 18, 2019.
 Recordings of Paris Commune and (I Am) Nobody's Lunch were released on August 14, 2020.

+Death and legacy

+In July 2017, Friedman was diagnosed as HIV-positive, with the disease already advanced to a significant degree.
+He began taking medication and continued to work as he was able, but his health declined quickly, and in August, he developed acute respiratory distress syndrome, as a complication of HIV/AIDS; he was admitted to NYU Langone Health in Manhattan, where he died on September 9, 2017, aged 41.

+In 2018, he received a star on the Playwrights’ Sidewalk at the Lucille Lortel Theater.